 You’ll find varying answers when it comes to how often you should update your website, so do what works for you and your business.

 At Join It, you’ll notice that we update our blog twice a week, and our core website content as needed.
 Because we have a dedicated marketing team (nice to meet you!) this schedule works for us!
 But if you’re a one-person team, this might be a little much.
 Find what works and stay consistent.

 Creative layouts on your homepage, product pages, or informational pages can be a fun way to keep your users visually engaged with your website!
 But be careful, this tip is full of pitfalls: these layouts can really slow down your website’s loading speed, wreak havoc on your accessibility efforts, and if overdone, can lead to confusion and frustration amongst your users.

 When considering changes to your layout, be sure to send the options to some friends, or have it tested professionally, for honest feedback about how easy it is to use.

 Sometimes, it’s not your website that sets you apart from the competition.
 Sometimes it’s your thorough guides on how to use your product or your customer service that consistently goes above and beyond.
 There are many ways to run a business and just as many ways to make that business stand out from the crowd.

 Making your website stand out isn’t an overnight task, and it can be overwhelming at times!
 Make a plan and stick to it, even if it takes a while.
 Ask your customers for insight and ideas.
 Look at what your competition is doing, and do it better!
 And most importantly, don’t be afraid to try something new.

 Looking for a way to boost your membership business?
-Try Join It for free for 30 days!
+Try Join It for free!